 Simple fact: IT IS ILLEGAL FOR YOUR INSURANCE TO RAISE YOUR RATES IF YOU ARE NOT AT FAULT!

 Missouri Law: “In no event shall an insurer request an increase in premium from any insured in connection with any claim arising out of any accident for which the insured was not at fault.”
 20 CSR 500-2.600(3).

-Under Missouri Insurance Regulations, specifically 20 CSR 500-2.600 Rate Increases: which states that any rating plan in discriminatory if it adjusts a driver’s rates or premium based on an accident where a claim is made on their policy (liability claim, med pay, Under-Insured Motorist, or Uninsured Motorist), but they were not at fault.
+Under Missouri Insurance Regulations, specifically 20 CSR 500-2.600 Rate Increases: which states that any rating plan is discriminatory if it adjusts a driver’s rates or premium based on an accident where a claim is made on their policy (liability claim, med pay, Under-Insured Motorist, or Uninsured Motorist), but they were not at fault.

-Most cases it is obvious who is at fault, additionally, the legal elements lay out several instances that deem it automatically not your fault, the specific standards are accident or claims that occur:
+In most cases it is obvious who is at fault, additionally, the legal elements lay out several instances that deem it automatically not your fault, the specific standards are accident or claims that occur: